NOAA's National Weather Service

 NODC archives and distributes oceanographic data and information.
 These data include physical, biological, and chemical measurements from in situ oceanographic observations, satellite remote sensing, and industrial oceanographic activities in coastal and deep ocean areas.

 Regional and State Climate Services

-Additionally, NCDC collaborates with a three-tier national climate services program through the Regional Climate Centers and the American Association of State Climatologists.
+In addition to NCDC's Regional Climate Services Directors, NCDC collaborates with a three-tier national climate services program through the Regional Climate Centers and the American Association of State Climatologists.

 Regional Climate Centers (RCCs)